Gvfty05/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that print hello world
+Script that prints Hello World